Kong/docs.konghq.com/app/_hub/nonamesecurity/nonamesecurity-kongtrafficsource/overview/_index.md

 Prevention is enabled by default.
 To disable the prevention feature, review the [official documentation](https://docs.nonamesecurity.com/docs/kong-plugin#disabling-the-prevention-feature).

-If you already had a prevention integration configured and would like to migrate to this new integration, see [official documentation](https://docs.nonamesecurity.com/docs/kong-plugin#updating-your-prevention-integration)
+If you already had a prevention integration configured and would like to migrate to this new integration, see the [upgrade guide in the official documentation](https://docs.nonamesecurity.com/docs/kong-plugin#updating-your-prevention-integration).

 ### Performance benchmarks